onflow/cadence/rfcs/0002-storage-interface-v2.md

      It is not necessary for the target to lead to a valid object; the target slot could be empty, or could lead to an object which does not provide the necessary type interface.

-  - `T`: A type parameter that defines how the capability can be borrowed, i.e. what a what type the stored value can be accessed.
+  - `T`: A type parameter that defines how the capability can be borrowed, i.e. what type the stored value can be accessed as.

      For example, if the stored value at the target path has type `@Kitty` (which conforms to interface `NFT`):